 - Accept yourself.
 Be gentle with yourself and reach out for help.
 It will help you cope and support you. to heal.

-- Each Spring and Fall, Hospice holds a 7-week Grief Support Group.
+Each Spring and Fall, Hospice holds daytime and evening Grief Support Groups.

 - No charge to attend.

-- Delivered by trained and experienced staff and volunteers.
+- Delivered by trained and experienced professional staff and volunteers.

 Register in advance.
 Call Hospice at 632-5593.